thommue/ProxmoxPackerTemplates/readme.md

 # Proxmox Template Wizard with Packer 🚀

-Transform your Proxmox cluster with our sleek Python script!
+Transform your Proxmox cluster with my sleek Python script!
 Craft Packer templates across all nodes with ease and direct the magic with a simple config file.
 Quick, efficient, and totally cool - your Proxmox setup just got an awesome upgrade!